desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 	.addActivity(new MainActivity(), true);
 ```

-## Using global app navigation {#navigation-context}
+## Using global app navigation {#navigation-controller}

 Desk applications use a global navigation context, like a single-page web application that runs in a browser — even if the app is _not_ running in a browser (e.g. while testing, or in a native runtime environment).

-The navigation path is a simplified version of the browser's history API, with methods that can be called to navigate between paths, and to control the navigation history.
+The **navigation controller** encapsulates represents a simplified version of the browser's history API, with methods that can be called to navigate between paths, and to go back within the navigation history.
+Synchronous (non-blocking) versions of these methods are also available on the global `app` object.

 - {@link GlobalContext.navigate()}
 - {@link GlobalContext.goBack()}
-- {@link GlobalContext.getPath()}

-The navigation path is available as {@link ActivityContext.navigationPath app.activities.navigationPath}, and is overridden automatically depending on the runtime platform (e.g. the browser DOM) with a specific subclass of the {@link NavigationPath} class.
+The navigation controller itself is available as {@link ActivityContext.navigationController app.activities.navigationController}, and is overridden automatically depending on the runtime platform (e.g. the browser DOM) with a specific subclass of the {@link NavigationController} class.

-- {@link NavigationPath +}
+- {@link NavigationController +}

 ## Rendering views {#rendering}